 Since your drive we’ve made significant improvements.
 We identified geometry changes that will address some of the bump steer… furthermore, we have taken on board your feedback regarding softening the springing further.

 It’s an impressive operation, with three orders under way and five cars due out by the end of next year.
-Prices are from £149,900, but you’ll never come across a more hand-built, customised car, with Britishness positively dripping from the tailpipes.
+You’ll never come across a more hand-built, customised car, with Britishness positively dripping from the tailpipes.
 If only I had the money.

 Read the article at Telegraph, published 3 November 2016.